aws-samples/multi-channel-customer-engagement/deployment-guide/02_CloudFormation/README.md

 ## Find Your Amazon Connect Instance ID, Contact Flow ID and Queue ID

 This solution requires an Amazon Connect InstanceId, QueueId and ContactFlowId.
 Use this procedure to find them.
-In the AWS Management Console, navigate to the [Amazon Connect](https://console.aws.amazon.com/connect) console, use the Login URL and the admin credentials created in the Step 1, then use the left bar menu and select  **Routing** - **Contact Flows**, then open the "InboundFlow_en_US" or "InboundFlow_es_US" and click on **Show additional flow information** link.
+In the AWS Management Console, navigate to the [Amazon Connect](https://console.aws.amazon.com/connect) console, use the Login URL and the admin credentials created in the Step 1, then use the left bar menu and select  **Routing** - **Contact Flows**, then open the "ChatFlow_en_US" or "ChatFlow_es_US" and click on **Show additional flow information** link.

 **Connect Instance ID**: This is the id of the Amazon Connect instance you want to use.
 You can find this on the Amazon Connect console or when viewing the contact flow.